 Positive character arcs

-Over the last twenty years I’ve worked on seventeen memoirs.
+Over the last twenty years, I’ve worked on seventeen memoirs.
 Each one told the story of my client’s fierce battle to overcome nearly impossible odds.
-These books were successful because the reader believed the characters’ journeys.
+These books were successful because the reader believed in the characters’ journeys.
 They could identify with the authors on some level.